explosion/spaCy/website/docs/usage/layers-architectures.md

 <!-- TODO: Link to project for implementation details -->

-When creating this model, we'll store the custom functions as [attributes](https://thinc.ai/docs/api-model#properties) and the sublayers as references, so we can access them easily:
+When creating this model, we store the custom functions as [attributes](https://thinc.ai/docs/api-model#properties) and the sublayers as references, so we can access them easily: